zkemail/zk-email-verify/packages/circuits/README.md

   - `n`: Number of bits per chunk the RSA key is split into.
 Recommended to be 121.
   - `k`: Number of chunks the RSA key is split into.
 Recommended to be 17.
   - `ignoreBodyHashCheck`: Set 1 to skip body hash check in case data to prove/extract is only in the headers.

+  `Note`: We use these values for n and k because their product (n * k) needs to be more than 2048 (RSA constraint) and n has to be less than half of 255 to fit in a circom signal.

 - **Input Signals**:
   - `emailHeader[maxHeadersLength]`: Email headers that are signed (ones in `DKIM-Signature` header) as ASCII int[], padded as per SHA-256 block size.